Mojo bag: Central African influence

-There is also a Central African influence of the mojo bag in African-American Hoodoo.
-For example, the minkisi and nkisi are spirit containers made by hand from a root doctor.
-These spirits are contained in a bag, gourd, shells and other containers.
-The Bakongo people's Nkisi Nkubulu looks similar to the mojo bags in Hoodoo.
+The nkisi is one example of a mojo container made by hand from a root doctor.
+Spirits are contained in a bag, gourd, shells and other containers.
+Nkisi bags, which looked similar to mojo bags, are believed to be an ancestor of the mojo bags in American Hoodoo.
 The spiritual philosophy of the mojo bag also has Bakongo influence.
-For example, in Bakongo belief simbi spirits can inhabit conjure bags (mojo bags) for healing or protecting an individual or a community.
-The Nganga creates the bag for the individual using ingredients specific to a certain simbi to invoke it into the conjure bag.
-Bakongo spiritual philosophy influenced the creation of mojo bags as African-Americans include certain natural and animal ingredients such as animal bones, animal teeth, claws, human bones or graveyard dirt to house a simbi spirit or an ancestral spirit inside a bag for either protection or healing.
-However, the practice became African-American when blacks in America used American materials and reinterpreted them applying a Christian or Islamic interpretation with Bakongo cosmogram concepts.
+In traditional Bakongo religion, simbi spirits can inhabit an nkisi bag for healing or protecting an individual or a community.
+The Nganga creates the bag for an individual using ingredients specific to a certain simbi to invoke it into the bag.